Chicago White Sox minor league players: Riley Gowens

-Anthony Hoopii-Tuionetoa

-Anthony David Maui La'akea Hoopii-Tuionetoa (born August 11, 2000) is an American professional baseball pitcher in the Chicago White Sox organization.

-Hoopii-Tuionetoa graduated from Henry Perrine Baldwin High School in 2018.
-He attended Pierce College.

-The Texas Rangers selected Hoopii-Tuionetoa in the 30th round of the 2019 MLB draft.
-After the 2023 season, Hoopii-Tuionetoa pitched for the Surprise Saguaros of the Arizona Fall League.
-On May 8, 2024, the Rangers traded Hoopii-Tuionetoa to the Chicago White Sox for Robbie Grossman.

 Wes Kath

 Weston Douglas Kath (born August 3, 2002) is an American professional baseball third baseman in the Chicago White Sox organization.

 Kath attended Desert Mountain High School in Scottsdale, Arizona.
 He committed to play college baseball at Arizona State University.
 He played in both the Area Code Games and the World Wood Bat Association World Championship in 2020.
 In 2021, as a senior, he helped lead Desert Mountain to a 5A State Championship title.
 He was subsequently named the Arizona Gatorade High School Baseball Player of the Year after batting .486 with 11 home runs, 29 RBIs, and 34 runs scored.

 Kath was selected by the Chicago White Sox in the second round with the 57th overall selection of the 2021 Major League Baseball draft.
 He signed for $1.8 million.
 He made his professional debut with the Rookie-level Arizona Complex League White Sox.
 Over 104 at-bats in 28 games, he slashed .212/.287/.337 with three home runs and 15 RBIs.
 He was assigned to the Kannapolis Cannon Ballers of the Single-A Carolina League to begin the 2022 season.
 In mid-August, he was promoted to the Birmingham Barons of the Double-A Southern League.
 Over 112 games between the two teams, Kath batted .230 with 13 home runs, 45 RBIs, and 21 doubles.
 For the 2023 season, he was assigned to the Winston-Salem Dash of the High-A South Atlantic League.
 Over 95 games, he hit .193 with eight home runs and 31 RBIs.
 Kath returned to Winston-Salem for the 2024 season, batting .226 with 16 home runs and 58 RBIs over 116 games.

-Tanner McDougal
+In 2025, Kath played 51 games with the ACL White Sox and Winston-Salem, hitting .171 with one home run and 15 RBIs.
+He returned to play 23 games in 2026 with the ACL White Sox and Winston-Salem and batted .244 with two home runs and 12 RBIs.

+Mathias LaCombe

-Tanner McDougal (born September 19, 2000) is an American professional baseball pitcher in the Chicago White Sox organization.
+Mathias LaCombe (born June 12, 2002) is a French professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).

-McDougal attended Silverado High School in Las Vegas, Nevada.
-He was selected by the Chicago White Sox in the fifth round of the 2021 Major League Baseball draft.

-McDougal signed with the White Sox and made his professional debut with the Arizona Complex League White Sox.
-After missing the 2022 season after undergoing Tommy John Surgery, he returned in 2023 and pitched for the Kannapolis Cannon Ballers.
-McDougal played 2024 with Kannapolis and Winston-Salem Dash and started 2025 with Winston-Salem before being promoted to the Birmingham Barons.